Back to homepage

 United States

-Current status: New York's top court overturned Weinstein's 2020 New York conviction in April 2024, forcing a retrial.
-In June 2025, a Manhattan jury convicted him again on one sex-crime count, while he still separately faced a 16-year California sentence.
+New York's top court overturned Weinstein's 2020 New York conviction in April 2024, forcing a retrial.
+A 2025 retrial produced a partial conviction but deadlocked on one rape charge, and AP reported on May 14, 2026 that jurors were deliberating again in that remaining rape retrial.
+He still separately faces a 16-year California sentence.

 What we know